 Lifestyle Trends In 2018

 According to ACSM, nowadays many of us seem to strive to live a simpler life.
 No, not to retire and move to the countryside, at least not yet, but have pockets of reality where we can escape the madness of our every day, mostly office lives.
 Whether this is about the way we decorate our homes or the way we work out, the main keyword is, you guessed, simple.
-Simple is definitely a trend, with a lot of market value behind it, and fitness seems to be at the very centre of it.
+Simple is definitely a trend, with a lot of market value behind it, and fitness seems to be at the very center of it.

 In fitness, the 2018 trend is to avoid at all costs bulky equipment that takes out so much space.
 To go minimal, somehow.
 Thus being said, here are the workout types preferred today: